sassoftware/esp-kubernetes/README.md

 With filebrowser, you can perform the following tasks:

-* Copy input files (CSV, JSON, XML) into the persistent store
+* copy input files (CSV, JSON, XML) into the persistent store
-* View output files written to the persistent store by running projects
+* view output files written to the persistent store by running projects
-* Copy large binary model files for analytics (ASTORE files) to the persistent store
+* copy large binary model files for analytics (ASTORE files) to the persistent store

 ## Contributing

 We welcome your contributions!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details about how to submit contributions to this project.

 ## License